 Which AmEx cards come with the Purchase Protection plan?

 All U.S. cards issued by American Express come with this benefit.
-Here are several reviews and signup offers for their most popular cards.

 Disclaimer: This American Express Purchase Protection review was written Jan.
 2011.
 Please note benefit changes may have occurred that have not yet been updated here.
 Consult American Express for full details and to verify coverage before making purchases.